 1) Sugar, high fructose corn syrup and refined carbohydrates (depletes b-vitamins, vitamin C, calcium, magnesium, and chromium)

 2) Stress (mainly depletes all the b-vitamins, zinc, vitamin C, magnesium, calcium and others)

 3) Medications (the most common depletions are b-vitamins, calcium, magnesium, zinc, melatonin, and CoQ10)

 4) Coffee (more than 1 cup per day can deplete b-vitamins, magnesium and pulls calcium from the bones leading to higher calcium levels in the blood)

-5) Alcohol (more than 5 oz. per day may lead to depletions of B1, folate, magnesium and vitamin C)
+5) Alcohol (more than 2 drinks per day may lead to depletions of B1, folate, magnesium and vitamin C)

 The way you discover what you may need more of or less of is determined by the feedback of your body.
 Therefore the most optimal supplement plan while following this diet would include: virgin cod liver oil or wild salmon oil for A, D and omega-3 fatty acids daily (both are actually foods not supplements), magnesium daily, b-vitamins as needed and vitamin C.